-Overall, the Faroes occupies a important cultural niche.
-Due to its remote location, small size, and overall lack of outside interference much of its unique Norse heritage has been kept alive.
-The Faroese language is one of the last offshoots of Old Norse along with Icelandic, and the now extinct Norn dialect.
+Overall, the Faroes occupies an important cultural niche.
+Due to its remote location, small size, and overall lack of outside interference, much of its unique Norse heritage has been kept alive.
+The Faroese language is one of the last offshoots of Old Norse along with Icelandicnote and the now extinct Norn dialect (formerly spoken in the Orkneys, Shetland, and Caithness).
 There have also been long ties between the Faroes and the British Isles—DNA analysis has shown the Y or male chromosome of the Faroese people to be 87% Scandinavian, and that of the female chromosome to be 84% Scottish.
 Draw your own conclusions from that.

 The Faroese flag

 - Devolved government within a parliamentary constitutional monarchy